ryanwongsa/Image-Inpainting/README.md

 # Image Inpainting

-A PyTorch Implmentation of the paper, [Image Inpainting for Irregular Holes Using Partial Convolutions](https://arxiv.org/pdf/1804.07723.pdf).
+A PyTorch Implementation of the paper, [Image Inpainting for Irregular Holes Using Partial Convolutions](https://arxiv.org/pdf/1804.07723.pdf).
 Architecture may not be an exact match of due to the limited description of hyperparameters and architecture details.

 *NOTE: See lightning branch for original pytorch-lightning version*